The HDLC

 The Commissioners of the HDLC and the Architectural Review Committee are appointed by the Mayor for a term of four years.
 They do not have city-issued email addresses.

 Carrollton Historic District—This document describes the boundaries and primary features of the Carrollton partial-control district, designated in 2017.
-The Commissioner for Carrollton is Lee Bressler.
+South Carrollton Avenue is a full-control district.
+The Commissioner for Carrollton is Annie Irvin.